Science-for-Nature-and-People/climate-resilient-fisheries/README.md

 Our associated resilience planning tool is available at: https://ClimateResilientFisheries.net/

 ## About the SNAPP Working Group on Climate Resilient Fisheries

-The [SNAPP Working Group on Climate Resilient Fisheries](https://snappartnership.net/teams/climate-resilient-fisheries/) was lead by Kathy Mills (GMRI), Kristin Kleisner (EDF), and Patrick Sullivan (Cornell) and includes fisheries experts and practitioners from nearly every continent.
-The goal of the working group was to address the following three questions:
+The [SNAPP Working Group on Climate Resilient Fisheries](https://snappartnership.net/teams/climate-resilient-fisheries/) was led by Kathy Mills (GMRI), Kristin Kleisner (EDF), and Patrick Sullivan (Cornell) and included fisheries experts and practitioners from nearly every continent.
+The working group's goals were to address the following questions:

 1. What key features make fisheries inherently resilient to the effects of climate change?
 2. What approaches and tools confer resilience for fishery systems affected by climate change?
-3. How can practitioners diagnose system resilience and identify ways in which resilience can be supported in order to enhance sustainability, economic benefits, and human well-being and equity?
+3. How can practitioners diagnose system resilience and identify ways to support it to enhance sustainability, economic benefits, and human well-being and equity?

-## Below is a breakdown of the repository's three key folders and their contents:
+## Repository Breakdown

-1. clean_data
+### 1. clean_data
-- The clean_data folder houses the cleaned dataset and metadata essential for our analysis.
+- This folder contains the cleaned dataset and metadata crucial for our analysis.
-- - case_study_attribute_score_data - Dataset Description
+   - **case_study_attribute_score_data** - Dataset Description:
---- Key Variables:
----- case_study: Represents one of 18 fishery system case studies from diverse geographies, target species, fishery scales, and management contexts.
+     - **case_study**: Represents one of 18 fishery system case studies across diverse geographies, target species, fishery scales, and management contexts.

----- attribute: Contains one of the 38 specific attributes assessed in relation to resilience against climate stressors.
+     - **attribute**: Describes one of the 38 specific attributes assessed for resilience against climate stressors.

----- score: Represents the strength of each attribute within a focal system, recorded using a 4-option rating scale: very low (1), low (2), moderate (3), and high (4).
+     - **score**: Indicates the strength of each attribute within a system, recorded on a 4-option scale: very low (1), low (2), moderate (3), high (4).

-Derived metrics are annotated in the code.

----- dimension: Categorical variable indicating the broader dimension (or category) to which an attribute belongs.
+     - **dimension**: Categorizes the broader dimension or category to which an attribute belongs.

+*Note: Derived metrics are annotated in the code.*

-2. figures
+### 2. figures
-- Within the figures folder, you'll find graphical representations or plots derived from our data.
-This includes the visualizations that form the basis for the four main figures in the manuscript.
+- This folder contains graphical representations derived from our data, which includes the visualizations for the main manuscript's four figures.

-3. scripts
+### 3. scripts
-- The scripts folder is home to the R scripts responsible for analysis, and visualization.
-These scripts generate the 4 figures found in the main manuscript.
+- This folder contains R scripts used for analysis and visualization, generating the manuscript's four main figures.

-Note: Should you have interest in the supplemental analyses and figures, please reach out.
-We can provide access to additional code or data as needed.
-Our other associated publication *Mason et al. 2023* is available at (https://doi.org/10.1111/faf.12630).
+*Note*: If interested in supplemental analyses and figures, please contact us.
+We can provide additional code or data as needed.
+Check our associated publication, *Mason et al. 2023*, [here](https://doi.org/10.1111/faf.12630).